 Kids taste big time sports

-Big names in New Zealand sports will rub shoulders with kids who dream to ‘make it’ at the annual Pelorus Trust Stadium Sports Festival next Tuesday 12 March.
+Big names in New Zealand sports will rub shoulders with kids who dream to ‘make it’ at the annual Pelorus Trust Stadium Sports Festival being held on Tuesday 12 March.

-Current Silver Fern Te Huinga Reo Selby-Rickit is taking time out from training to help deliver netball to the 600 primary school children sampling 18 different sports at the Westpac Stadium.
+Current Silver Fern Te Huinga Reo Selby-Rickit is taking time out from training to help deliver netball to the 600 primary school children sampling 18 different sports at the Westpac Stadium in Wellington.

 Organised by Sport Wellington, the Pelorus Trust Stadium Sports Festival aims to give school children opportunity to have a pitch at sports they might not generally experience.
 It is hoped they will find a sport they enjoy and want to take up, or develop a taste for a variety of sports rather than specialising in one particular code early in life.